caiyue1993/IceCream/README.md

 - [x] Error Handling
 - [x] Sync Automatically
 - [x] Manually Synchronization is also supported
-- [x] User account status
+- [x] User Account Status Check
 - [ ] Complete Documentation

 ## Prerequisite
-1. Be sure to enroll in Apple Developer Program
+1. Be sure to have enrolled in Apple Developer Program

-2. Navigate to project settings

-3. Turn on your iCloud in Capabilities and choose `CloudKit`
+2. Turn on your iCloud in Capabilities and choose `CloudKit`

-4. Turn on Background Modes and check `Background fetch` and `Remote notification`
+3. Turn on Background Modes and check `Background fetch` and `Remote notification`

 ## Usage